h4mmad/Archer-C5-Firmware-Change/README.md

 You can solder header pins onto the board or use jumper cables and attach them using a clip.

 Use a UART to USB adapter to connect to your laptop.

+Note: **The TX of the adapter should connect to RX of the router and the RX of the adapter to TX of the router.
+GND to GND.
+(Cross connection).**